SirGoodenough/HA_Blueprints/Automations/door_open_tts_cloud_say_and_Piper_announcer_Piper_OR_nabu_casa_required.md

 * 1 media_player, group of media _players, or list of media_players to send the words to
 * Pick a gender and language from https://www.nabucasa.com/config/tts/
 * Pick a voice from https://github.com/NabuCasa/hass-nabucasa/blob/master/hass_nabucasa/voice.py

+  ***NOTE: For version 2023-10-02 the filename was changed to reflect the large change in function.
+To update, import the new Blueprint, and edit the prior automation to use the filename for the new BluePrint.
+Then delete the old BluePrint.
+Your old Automation for the prior version is compatible with the new blueprint with the exception of the path/name.***

 ## 🗂 Input fields